-4. HANDER SEARCH IN A REPLICATED AGENT SYSTEM
+4. HANDLER SEARCH IN AN RAS

 Handler search requires that a tree of service execution contexts be monitored.
-Each node represents a service execution context and records the identities of the service being executed and the agent that owns the current service (cf. Fig. 4).
+Each node represents a service execution context and records the identities of the service being executed and the agent that owns the current service (cf. Fig. 5).
 Each node can optionally have a parent node that links to the calling context of the current service.
 In this parent node, the request that triggered the current service is recorded.
 Links between nodes (callee to caller links) are used to look for handlers.
 Figure 2 shows the service execution context tree that results from the services executed in the travel agency example.
+If an exception is raised within an agent service, then the execution of the service is suspended and handler search is launched.
+The handler search process decomposes into four steps.
+Figure 4 then shows the organigram that synthesizes the different steps of the handler search process.